Paularossi/AdDownloader/docs/source/index.rst

 based on user-defined parameters by creating an :class:`~AdDownloader.adlib_api.AdLibAPI` object, then downloads the media content of the ads using :func:`~AdDownloader.media_download.start_media_download`.
 Additionally, for a more user-friendly interface, the entire ad download process can be run as a CLI through the :func:`~AdDownloader.cli.run_analysis` call, offering a *simple* and *intuitive* API.
+Lastly, AdDownloader provides additional analysis functionalities, by performing text and image analysis of the ad creative contents, and creating useful visualizations inside an Analytics dashboard.

 .. note::